dfunckt/django-rules/README.rst

 Upgrading from 1.x
 ==================

+*   Support Python 2.6 and 3.3, and Django versions before 1.11 has been
+    dropped.

 *   The ``SkipPredicate`` exception and ``skip()`` method of ``Predicate``, that were used to signify that a predicate should be skipped, have been